Online MBA Programs in Information Technology

-Chief technology officers (CTOs) set up an organization’s technical vision and standards and oversee all facets of technological development.
+Chief technology officers (CTOs) set up an organization’s technical vision and standards and oversee all technological development facets.
 They supervise special projects and research and development.
-CTOs also use technology to bolster the firm’s product offerings and align the firm’s technological structure with business objectives.
+CTOs also use technology to bolster the firm’s product offerings and align its technological structure with business objectives.
 Many companies prefer candidates who have an MBA in information technology.
 Computer-related companies are the largest employers of CTOs.

 - Monitoring management of all software, hardware, licenses, databases, upkeep, and projections of future needs

 - Designing technology strategies to ensure that processes meet requirements for federal, state, and local security and privacy

 - Meeting with senior management to guide resource allocation and decision-making